zalf-rpm/monica/README.md

 # Building

-In order to build MONICA one needs to have at least to clone the repositories zalf-rpm/util (non core MONICA code), zalf-rpm/sys-libs (includes of some external libraries and pre-build binaries for Windows) and zalf-rpm/monica-parameters (parameters repository for MONICA) in addition to monica itself.
+In order to build MONICA one needs to have at least to clone the repositories zalf-rpm/util (non core MONICA code), zalf-rpm/capnproto_schemas and zalf-rpm/monica-parameters (parameters repository for MONICA) in addition to monica itself.

 After cloning the repositories you should have this file structure:

     monica-master
 		      |_ monica
-		      |_ sys-lib
 		      |_ util
 		      |_ monica-parameters

-To be able to call MONICA from Python (build the minimal Python interface) [Boost.Python](http://www.boost.org/doc/libs/1_66_0/libs/python/doc/html/index.html) is required.
-Simply download and un-archive the whole BOOST distribution eg. [boost-1.66.7z](https://sourceforge.net/projects/boost/files/boost/1.66.0/boost_1_66_0.7z).
-After unpacking boost ist will have following folder structure:

-    |_ boost_1_66_0
-       |_ boost
-       |_ doc
-       |_ lib
-       |_ ...
+		      |_ capnproto_schemas
-Either copy the boost_1_66_0 folder into the monica-master folder or create a symlink

-  > mklink /D boost <your boost path>` (e.g. mklink /D boost C:\boost_1_66_0)

-Boost has to be on the same level as monica.
-Also install Python to have the Python include directory available.
+Also install Python to run the minimal examples.

 In order to run the examples, copy the file db-connections.ini.template and rename it to db-connections.ini.
 This file is used to configure access to SQLite and MySQL databases (access to the later is not being compiled into MONICA by default).

 ## Windows

-Use Visual Studio 2017 (Community is enough) and cmake (3.2+) to create a solution file. run monica/update_solution.cmd or run monica/update_solution_x64.cmd.
-These batch scripts will create folder (´_cmake_win32´ or ´_cmake_win64´) in which you can find a monica.sln.

-You should be able to compile successfully all projects.
+ see https://github.com/zalf-rpm/monica/wiki/How-to-compile-MONICA-(Windows) for installation and build instructions

-The project monica-run will execute a local MONICA with the example Hohenfinow2 in the installer directory and output its result into installer\Hohenfinow2\out.csv.
+monica-run will execute a local MONICA with the example Hohenfinow2 in the installer directory and output its result into installer\Hohenfinow2\out.csv.

+    cd monica/_cmake_win64
+    ./monica run installer/Hohenfinow2/sim.json > out.csv

 ## Linux

-To build MONICA under Linux, run inside the monica-master repository directory

-    >mkdir -p `_cmake_linux`
-    >cd `_cmake_linux`
-    >cmake ../monica

-to create the makefile.

-Then a `make` should you leave with a working version of MONICA.
-If you compiled the code in the repository directory running
+see https://github.com/zalf-rpm/monica/wiki/How-to-compile-MONICA-(Linux) for installation and build instructions.

+Run the standard example and write the results into out.csv
+Shell:

+    cd monica/_cmake_linux
     ./monica run installer/Hohenfinow2/sim.json > out.csv

-from the shell should run the standard example and write the results into out.csv.

 # Usage